Help keep A Mighty Girl growing in the years ahead!

 Caitlin has always depended on her older brother, Devon, to help comfort her: her diagnosis of Asperger's syndrome means that anything other than black and white is confusing and upsetting.
 But when Devon is killed in a school shooting, her world is truly turned upside down, and her widower father is too deep in his own grief to help.
 When Caitlin hears the word closure, she turns to her trusty dictionary and determines that's exactly what she needs — but how is she going to find it?
 With the help of the school's counselor, maybe Caitlin can also learn to find the friendship she desperately wants.
 This National Book Award winner beautifully captures Caitlin's thought process, which may seem "weird" to others but makes total sense through her eyes.

-M's world is a little different than that of her classmates, and she just wants to be like all of her classmates — the ones who don't have to fight their anxiety at every classroom door, or who see the world in a way that everyone seems to understand.
+M's world is a little different than that of her classmates, and she just wants to be like them — the ones who don't have to fight their anxiety at every classroom door, or who see the world in a way that everyone seems to understand.
 Just when she thinks her life couldn't be more upside-down, she gets a diagnosis: autism spectrum disorder.
 Suddenly her life is full of terms like "stims" and "sensory issues," "coping strategies" and "therapy."
 But by understanding who she is — and that she's not alone in her view of the world — M might just find her own kind of normal.
 Written by students at Limpsfield Grange, a school for girls with Autism Spectrum Disorder with communication and interaction difficulties, this book provides an inside look at what it's like to find your identity and understand yourself in a new way.

 When a brother has a disability, it can be hard for a sister to combine her love for her sibling with her desire to fit in.
 12-year-old Catherine thinks her autistic younger brother David is keeping her from a normal life.
 She’s spent his whole life trying to teach him the rules to being normal: don’t hug clerks at the store, don’t put toys in the fish tank, don’t yell at the dinner table.
 But when Catherine meets some new friends, including Jason, a nonverbal paraplegic boy, she starts to realize that maybe “normal” isn’t something that’s so easily defined — and that maybe David has a few lessons to teach her, too.